 2. You’ve Been Taking More Responsibility

 It might be a good time to pursue a promotion if you’ve taken on more responsibilities than what your existing position entails.
 Check your job description once more to see if your current responsibilities are in line with it.
 While a job’s responsibilities can alter over time, a major increase in your daily to-dos, particularly in management or leadership, could indicate a well-deserved promotion.
-Schedule a call with your boss to talk about their expectations for your current position and how your additional tasks might fit into a bigger picture.
+Schedule a call with your boss to talk about their expectations for your current position and how your additional tasks might fit into the bigger picture.

 3. You’re Ready For More

 After a duration of time in your current role, you may decide that you want to advance your career within the organisation.
 You’re probably aware of corporate policies and procedures, as well as the basic requirements and processes of the job title above you.
 This provides you a leg up in the competition.
-Many companies prefer to promote from within to fill positions since it is a time-saver and cost-effective than searching for a new employee.
+Many companies prefer to promote from within to fill positions since it is a time-saver and more cost-effective than searching for a new employee.
 Because you already possess the necessary skills, and the organisation is familiar with you and the quality of your work, your boss is more likely to consider you for a higher-level position.

 1. Can Prove That You Deserve A Promotion

-The most crucial aspect of how to ask your manager for promotion is being able to demonstrate to them that you deserve it and are prepared to take on greater responsibilities.
-Make a list of your most noteworthy accomplishments, so you can emphasise on these to your supervisor.
+The most crucial aspect of how to ask your manager for a promotion is being able to demonstrate to them that you deserve it and are prepared to take on greater responsibilities.
+Make a list of your most noteworthy accomplishments, so you can emphasise these to your supervisor.
 These will be your most important talking points, so use them to highlight your individual abilities, how you’ve gone above and beyond, and how you wish to progress in the firm.
 If you have a certain job position in mind, tell your manager about it and why you’re up for the challenge.